-Opt out consent for routinely recorded data and measurement of adherence to ATLS® principles.
+Opt-out consent for routinely recorded data and measurement of adherence to ATLS® principles.
 Consent for the collection of routinely recorded data, either through interviews or by extracting information from medical records, as well as for the measurement of adherence to ATLS® principles, will be presumed unless explicitly declined.
-This approach is justified because the trial is considered to pose minimal risk and because data collection will be non-invasive.
-Additionally, obtaining consent specifically for the measurement of adherence to ATLS® principles could interfere with the provision of care and cause undue stress for the patient and their representatives.
-Participants, or their legally authorized representatives, will be provided with written information about the study upon their arrival at the hospital.
+This approach is justified because the trial is considered to pose minimal risk and because data collection will be noninvasive.
+Additionally, obtaining consent specifically for the measurement of adherence to ATLS® principles could interfere with the provision of care and cause undue stress for patients and their representatives.
+Participants, or their legally authorised representatives, will be provided with written information about the study upon their arrival at the hospital.

-Opt in consent and assent for non-routinely recorded data.
-Informed consent for non-routinely recorded data will be actively sought from participants or their legally authorized representative.
+Opt-in consent and assent for nonroutinely recorded data.
+Informed consent for nonroutinely recorded data will be actively sought from participants or their legally authorised representative.
 For participants who are between 15 and 18 years of age we will obtain both the assent of the participant as well as the consent of their guardian or legally authorized representative.
 Participants and their representatives will be approached after admission.
-The consent and assent will be written for participants who are admitted to the hospital and verbal for participants who are transferred or discharged before the clinical research coordinators have had an opportunity to approach them.
-The verbal consent will be audio recorded.
+Consent and assent will be written for participants who are admitted to the hospital and verbal for participants who are transferred or discharged before the clinical research coordinators have had an opportunity to approach them.
+Verbal consent will be audio recorded.